A real Dutch apple pie, filled with fall apples, currants and topped with a diamond dough pattern, the traditional way!

 Filling

-- Put the raisins in the water in a saucepan and bring to the boil.
+- Put the raisins in the water in a saucepan and bring to a boil.
 When that happens, turn off the heat and let the pan stand for 10 minutes.

-- Remove the springform from the refrigerator and fill with apple mixture.
+- Remove the spring form from the refrigerator and fill it with the apple mixture.
 Put back in the fridge.

 - Unpack the second package of dough and roll it out thinly.